yingxiali/feature-selection/README.md

 The directory contains 3 main types of files,

-The first one is download_data, whose function is to download the data needed for this paper from OpenML using "datset_ids.RData".
+The first one is down_data, whose function is to download the data needed for this paper from OpenML using "datset_ids.RData".

 The second one is AnalysisCluster, whose function is to generate iterative files.